3liz/lizmap-documentation/DEV.md

 ## Updating translated strings

-It is not recommended to modify by hand files into `i18n/`!
+It is not recommended modifying by hand files into `i18n/`!
 We prefer to translate strings into Transifex.

 To retrieve translated string: